* Spot gold may retest support at $1,282/oz -technicals

-(Recasts, updates prices) BENGALURU, Aug 22 (Reuters) - Gold prices slipped on Tuesday, pressured by a stronger dollar, while investors focused on North Korea tensions and remained cautious ahead of an annual central banking meeting in Jackson Hole later this week.
+(Adds comment, updates prices) BENGALURU, Aug 22 (Reuters) - Gold prices were a touch lower on Tuesday, pressured by an uptick in the dollar, with investors focusing on tensions over North Korea and remaining cautious ahead of an annual central banking meeting in Jackson Hole later this week.

-as of 0728 GMT, after ending 0.5 percent higher in the previous session.
+ounce by 0333 GMT, after rising 0.5 percent in the previous session.

-U.S. gold futures for December delivery fell 0.6
+U.S. gold futures for December delivery edged down

-The dollar index , which tracks the greenback against
+The dollar edged up against the yen on Tuesday, while the dollar index , which tracks the greenback

-Investors are awaiting the U.S. Federal Reserve's annual central bank conference in Jackson Hole, Wyoming, this week for clues on monetary policy outlook, with the European Central Bank chief Mario Draghi and Fed Chair Janet Yellen set to speak at the event.
-"Geopolitics are still flashing on trader dashboards and they remain risk-averse.
-The Jackson Hole meeting is the chief event for this, and it is pretty much safe to say that we are very dubious about getting anything new from the meeting, but traders still want to hedge their risk ahead of any unexpected outcome," said Naeem Aslam, chief market analyst, Think Markets.
+against a basket of six major rivals, was steady.
+Investors are awaiting the Federal Reserve's annual central banking conference in Jackson Hole, Wyoming this week for clues on the outlook on monetary policy, with the European Central Bank chief Mario Draghi and Fed Chair Janet Yellen are set to speak.
+"Geopolitics are still flashing on trader dashboards and they remain risk averse.
+The Jackson Hole meeting is the chief event for this, and it is pretty much safe to say that we are very dubious about getting anything new from the meeting, but still traders want to hedge their risk ahead of any unexpected outcome," said Naeem Aslam, chief market analyst at Think Markets.
 "We do expect a mammoth move in the gold price if there is any kind of surprise from the ECB or the Fed," Aslam said.
 Gold is highly sensitive to rising interest rates because they increase the opportunity cost of holding non-yielding bullion, while boosting the greenback.
 Spot gold may retest a support at $1,282 per ounce, as its correction from the Aug.
 18 high of $1,300.80 has not completed, said Reuters technical analyst Wang Tao.

-(Reporting by Apeksha Nair in Bengaluru; Editing by Joseph Radford and Sherry Jacob-Phillips)
+(Reporting by Apeksha Nair in Bengaluru; Editing by Joseph Radford)